nosana-ci/workshop/assignments/hacker_House/README.md

 Your pipeline should at the very least contain the following components:

-0. Initial prep: setup your automation engine
+0. Initial prep: Setup your automation engine
-1. Build step: create and compile a simple Solana Hello World program
+1. Build step: Create and compile a simple Solana Hello World program
-2. Test step: run tests
+2. Test step: Run tests
 3. Deploy step: Deploying the Solana program to devnet

 ### Initial prep: Setup your automation engine

-Disclaimer: this exercise can be done with any CI provider.
+Disclaimer: This exercise can be done with any CI provider.
 However, most steps are focussed on implementation with the [Nosana Network](https://nosana.io/).
 If you would like to implement this with alternative providers, feel free to implement to forthcoming steps in the respective provider config files.